adaltas/node-csv-docs/src/documents/transform/index.html.md

 *   `consume` (boolean)
     In the absence of a consumer, like a stream.Readable, trigger the consumption of the stream.
+*   `params` (anything)
+    Pass user defined parameters to the user handler as last argument.

 Available properties: